DPontes/CarND-Proj4/report.md

 ### Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video

+The video can be viewed here: https://youtu.be/c6_leCC7t-8 (Video is not listed)

+In the video, in the small window with the warped image, the red line markers at the left and right show the error.
+There is also a blue line, not easy to see, that shows the last frame adjustment.

 ## Discussion

 ### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I have spent more time on this project than ever before, even though it felt easier.

+Most problems have been with image processing.
+How to eliminate shadows, identify what really is important in the image.

+The video only has the "clear lane" problems and these can be solved by the "forget frame" as they are quite stable sessions.

+Looking back I feel that I overcomplicated my code, but the algorithm in my head made sense to me, and I didn't want to start over, as it always felt that I was close to the finish.